 Note: The Society, at its sole discretion, reserves the right to conduct the Maturity: at a distance of one mile or greater; in heats on the same date; or in eliminations to be held on the same date as the Final or a week previous.
+In addition, the Society at its sole discretion reserves the right to allow Lasix (furosemide) use in the Hambletonian Maturity.
+Such a change will be announced prior to the February 15 payment in the year of the race.

-The following applies to all Races:
+The following applies to all races.

 PROHIBITED RACE DAY MEDICATION.
-No horse may be treated with any medication and/or substance foreign to the natural horse on the day of the race prior to post time for the Open, the Oaks (including their eliminations).
-This prohibition includes, but is not limited to, the administration of Phenylbutazone (ButazolidinTM); Furosemide (SalixTM formerly Lasix) and/or adjunct bleeder medications such as Aminocaproic Acid (AmicarTM).
+No horse may be treated with any medication and/or substance foreign to the natural horse on the day of the race prior to post time for the Open, the Oaks (including their eliminations).-This prohibition includes, but is not limited to, the administration of Phenylbutazone (ButazolidinTM); Furosemide (SalixTM formerly Lasix) and/or adjunct bleeder medications such as Aminocaproic Acid (AmicarTM).
 Any medication and/or substance foreign to the natural horse found in the body of the horse on race day prior to post time in excess of the regulatory threshold and determined to constitute a positive by the racing commission shall be considered a violation of these conditions.

-DETENTION.
+DETENTION/RETENTION.
 All starters are subject to the detention policy of the Track.